Please enjoy these selections from our farm to your table. Click on the links for specific info about each wine

 Seductive aromas of mineral, spice and white pear open up to a mouth-filling mid-palate swimming with tropical fruit flavors and hints of nutmeg.
 A vibrant, racy white with endless food-pairing potential.
-Made from estate-owned and estate-managed vineyards in Lane County.
+Made from estate-owned and estate-farmed vineyards in Lane County.

 2014 Equinox Vineyard Riesling

 This traditional, off-dry Riesling opens with aromas of apricot, lemon, candied orange and petrol which build and eventually fill the room.
 At once lively and luxurious in the mouth, this vintage has structure to spare with a palate cleansing acidity that nicely balances a deceptive two percent residual sugar.
 This wine drinks wonderfully when it is young, fresh and vibrant.
 Yet because of its sugar and acidity, it will also age quite well, promising ample reward to those with a wine cellar (and restraint).

 Aromatically clean with hints of orange, pine nut and

 perfume.
 On the palate, tropical flavors enliven a toasty

 core and meld seamlessly into a long and graceful finish.

 Take a step out of Kansas and straight into Oz with this highly saturated and utterly opulent dessert Chardonnay from Equinox Vineyard.
 This wine is sweet, viscous and bursting with the aromas and flavors of woodland honey, cedar, tangerine, butterscotch and nutmeg.
 It is a true TBA, or Trockenbeernauslese, dessert wine made from 100% naturally botrytized fruit.